jichu4n/palm-sync/docs/connecting-palm-os-devices.md

 The following are required regardless of OS:

 - **Node.js**: Node.js 18.x or higher.
 - **Browser**: WebUSB and/or Web Serial APIs.
-These APIs are presently only available in Chromium-based browsers, such as Google Chrome and Microsoft Edge.
+As of the time of writing, these APIs are available in Chromium-based browsers, such as Google Chrome and Microsoft Edge, but not in Firefox or Safari.

 ### Serial